cv516Buaa/ST-DASegNet/README.md

 We select deeplabv3 and Segformerb5 as baselines.
 Actually, we use deeplabv3+, which is a more advanced version of deeplabv3.
 After evaluating, we find that deeplabv3+ has little modification compared to deeplabv3 and has little advantage than deeplabv3.

 For LoveDA results, we evaluate on test datasets and submit to online server (https://github.com/Junjue-Wang/LoveDA) (https://codalab.lisn.upsaclay.fr/competitions/424).
+We also provide the evaluation results on validation dataset.

 1. Potsdam IRRG to Vaihingen IRRG: